scottslowe/weblog/content/post/2016-10-23-managing-aws-infrastructure-ansible.md

 ## Additional Resources

 To make this easier to test out yourself, I've made all the playbooks and such discussed in this article available via [my "learning-tools" GitHub repository][link-6].
 Just have a look in the `ansible-aws` directory.
+You may also find [this blog post][link-3] helpful.

 [link-1]: https://aws.amazon.com/
 [link-2]: https://www.ansible.com/